-Australia faces the Milky Way and therefore star gazers can see 100 times more stars than they could in the Northern Hemisphere.
+Australia faces the Milky Way which means stargazers can see 100 times the number of stars that can be seen in the Northern Hemisphere.

 And in South Australia, we’re perfectly placed.
 It doesn’t take us long to escape the light pollution compared to bigger cities.
 Light pollution obstructs stars and you need to find the darkest spots to uncover the brightest twinkling lights.

 So, where are some of the best parks to camp and stargaze in South Australia?
-Check out these five spots and start planning your date with the stars.
+Check out these 5 spots and start planning your date with the stars.

 1. Lincoln National Park

 Lincoln National Park on the Eyre Peninsula is the perfect spot to set up camp and stargaze over the coast.
-The campgrounds in Lincoln National Park have easy access to beaches, bays and walking trails, making them an ideal base to explore the park’s natural features during the day, followed by stargazing at night.
+The campgrounds in the park have easy access to beaches, bays and walking trails, making them an ideal base to explore the park’s natural features during the day, followed by stargazing at night.